bill-c-martin/py-devcontainer/README.md

 - Docker
 - VS Code
-- "Dev Containers" V Code extension
+- "Dev Containers" VS Code extension

 ## Instructions

-1. Clone the above repo, which you forked, to your localhost
+1. Clone this repo
-2. Open the repo in VS Code and click the "Reopen in Container" button that pops up
+2. Open this repo in VS Code and click the "Reopen in Container" button that pops up

 > **Note:**
 > Or run `Dev Containers: Open Folder in Container...` in the command palette (`Ctrl+Shift+P`)